Akurathi/2019-Fall-AI/README.md

 * Use of any type of electronics is strictly forbidden during tests

 ### Attendance
-* Attendance will be recorded in every class for the first five weeks
+* Attendance will be recorded in every class
-* More than two uninformed absenses in the first five weeks will automatically lead to failing the course
+* More than 5 uninformed absenses will lead to failing the course

 ## Assessment/Grading